Cosmack/vaultmp/README.md

+I don't know c that well so I am going to start stapling things together and seeing what works.
+~ Cosmack

 # Vault-Tec Multiplayer Mod

 *Vault-Tec Multiplayer Mod* ("VaultMP") is a multiplayer mod for the PC version of Bethesda's award-winning role-playing game [Fallout 3](http://en.wikipedia.org/wiki/Fallout_3 "Fallout 3").
 It's currently in development, but is going to support the following: